 Can I get to sleep at the Everest Base Camp?

 You don’t get to sleep at the Everest Base Camp.
 To get to sleep at the Everest Base Camp, you’ll need special permits during the Everest Expedition Spring season.

 How do I communicate with family back home from the Everest Base Camp?

 There are many ways to connect with your dear family members and your social media followers from the Everest Base Camp.
 You can share your mountaineer's document, medical call, videos, and photos you have been taking during the trek with just one click.
 First thing first to do so, upon your arrival in Kathmandu, Nepal you have to buy a Ncell SIM card or Nepal Telecom (NTC) with a few data plans provided by NCell and NTC company.
 You can find 3G and 4G services on the trails of the Everest Base Camp.
-The mobile internet is sufficient to browse, checking emails, and make video calls as per your needs.
-Some accommodation offers wi-fi hotspot for using its services, you may charge a small amount of money but you have to remember that the price of charging and availability varies from place to place.
+The mobile internet is sufficient to browse, check emails, and make video calls as per your needs.
+Some accommodation offers a wi-fi hotspot for using their services, you may charge a small amount of money but you have to remember that the price of charging and availability varies from place to place.

 Can I get the fastest itinerary to reach the Everest Base Camp?